gate-computer/gate/Security.md

   - Runtime code, and program code, data and stack are mapped at randomized addresses.

-  - The process is killed automatically if its parent dies.

   - The process cannot gain privileges or capabilities via execve (e.g. if the executor or loader binary is misconfigured as setuid root).